- Military Life Cycle

 - Occupancy of government-owned or -leased unaccompanied housing if a spouse or dependents relocate at a time that differs from the service member’s arrival to an assigned station.
 This housing flexibility will be offered on a “space-available” basis that does not displace unaccompanied service members with no dependents.

 - Equitable basic allowance for housing, or BAH, based on prescribed criteria.
 The service member may request BAH at the old or new permanent duty station or at the dependent’s location before the covered relocation period began.

 The military service branch reserves the right to adjust the timing and general availability of these flexible moving options depending on mission needs.

 Requesting authorized housing flexibility options

-For additional information regarding these legislative changes, contact your installation’s military personnel office.
+For additional information regarding housing flexibility options, contact your installation personnel support office.